uncenter/tree-sitter-tera/README.md

 ### Helix

 > [!NOTE]
-> As of 2025-02-02, tree-sitter-tera is included for Tera language support in Helix (unreleased).
+> As of 2025-02-02 (unreleased), tree-sitter-tera is included for Tera language support in Helix.

 1. Add the following language and grammar configuration to your own [`languages.toml` configuration file](https://docs.helix-editor.com/configuration.html):